PIPE Networks

-PIPE Networks (also known as PIPE) is an Australian telecommunications company, based in Brisbane, Queensland.
-It is a subsidiary of TPG Telecom.
-Its primary business is setting up peering exchanges.
-PIPE itself stands for "Public Internet Peering Exchange".
-The company also provides services such as co-location, telehousing, and fibre networks.
+PIPE Networks (also known as PIPE) is an Australian telecommunications company based in Brisbane, Queensland.
+It is a subsidiary of Vocus Group.
+Its primary business is establishing peering exchanges.
+PIPE stands for "Public Internet Peering Exchange".
+The company also offers services such as co-location, telehousing, and fibre networks.

-PIPE listed on the then Australian Stock Exchange on 17 May 2005 as PIPE Networks Limited with a stock code of: PWK.
+PIPE listed on the then Australian Stock Exchange on 17 May 2005 as PIPE Networks Limited, with the stock code: PWK.

-Australian ISPs which use PIPE's metropolitan fibre networks include Eftel, iiNet, Internode, Netspace and iPrimus amongst others.
+Australian ISPs that utilise PIPE's metropolitan fibre networks include iiNet, Internode, and iPrimus, among others.

 In March 2010, shareholders accepted a takeover offer from TPG Telecom Limited.

-The company was noted for recently increasing their revenues, in contrast to the general trend in their industry.
+In October 2024, the Vocus Group proposed to acquire PIPE Networks from TPG Telecom for $5.25 billion.
+The sale was finalised on 31 July 2025.

 Peering exchanges

 PIPE currently runs six metropolitan exchange networks.

 PIPE International

 In January 2008, PIPE Networks announced it would be constructing a $200 million international link, known as PPC-1 (Pipe Pacific Cable), from Sydney to Guam.
 The link connects Madang in Papua New Guinea.
 It is operated by a newly formed PIPE subsidiary, PIPE International.

 In April 2008, PIPE Networks entered into a joint venture with New Zealand-based Kordia to build an undersea fibre optic cable between New Zealand and Australia.
-This cable will be known as PPC-2.
+This cable was to be known as PPC-2.
+As of 2024, this link has yet to appear.